rjwaters147/Rsync-DataManager/README.md

   - Defaults to `-avzH` for archive, verbose, compress, and preserving hard links.
 - **Rsync Long Arguments**: Customize long Rsync options (e.g., `--delete`, `--checksum`).
   - Defaults to `--delete --numeric-ids --checksum` for deleting on the destination, preserving IDs, and verifying file content.
-- **Remote User and Server**: Set the SSH credentials for the remote server.
+- **Remote User and system**: Set the SSH credentials for the remote system.
 - **Log File Path**: Set the location where logs will be stored.

 ## Rsync Flags